-Chesterfield Inlet promises the fishing trip of a lifetime being close to several excellent fishing spots.
-You’ll find Arctic Char and Lake Trout.
-Local outfitters will be happy to take you out for a day of fishing not to be forgotten.
-In addition, the Trans Canada Trail goes through this arctic community and is an enjoyable and informative hike.
+Chesterfield Inlet guarantees the fishing trip of a lifetime being close to several excellent fishing spots.
+You’ll find arctic char and lake trout.
+Local outfitters or guides will be happy to take you out for a day of fishing not to be forgotten.
+In addition, the Trans Canada Trail goes through this northern community, and is an adventurous and informative hike.

-Fish in an arctic river, troll on the waters of Hudson Bay, go ice fishing, or cast from the shore.
-Expect to catch throughout the year arctic grayling, lake trout, white fish and cod.
-Char fishing is best done through frozen lakes in spring from April or May, and summer along the coast in July and August.
+Fish in an river, troll on the waters of Hudson Bay, go ice fishing or cast from the shore.
+Expect to catch throughout the year arctic grayling, lake trout, white fish, cod or char.
+Arctic char fishing is best done on frozen lakes in spring April or May, and summer along the coast, June to August.

-Outfitters are available to take you on package tour to the best fishing grounds in the North.
-In summer, you can travel by boat or ATV to fish for lake trout or arctic char.
-Many visitors also explore this area by canoe/ kayak.
-Small planes and helicopters are available for charter in summer and fall.
-Weather changes quickly and without warning.
-In summer months, arm your-self against mosquitoes.
-Fishing licenses can be obtained from the Conservation Officer – the Department of Environment, Government of Nunavut Phone: (867) 898-9130 or Fax: (867) 898-9135 for more information or E-mail: Conservation Officer
+Outfitters can take you on a package tour to the best fishing sites on the coastal shore or fishing lake.
+In summer, you can travel or arranged a day boat trip or atv to cast, lake trout or arctic char.
+Visitors or adventurers also explore this area by canoe or kayak.
+Small planes or helicopters can be scheduled for charter in summer or fall, weather changes quickly without warning.
+In summer months, arm yourself against mosquitoes.
+Fishing licences’ can be obtain from Conservation Officer, the Department of Environment, Government of Nunavut phone: (867) 898-9130 or fax: (867) 898-9135.

-Chesterfield Inlet is home to a large, healthy herd of Barren Ground Caribou.
-There is a great opportunity for a successful hunt to be added to the “Record-Book of Trophy’s”.
-The Out-post camps are generally located in different areas along the coast.
-These camps are accessible by boat trip or ATV around Chesterfield Inlet area depending upon the location of caribou Sport hunters/ Guides, Tourism outfitters or Operators.
+Chesterfield Inlet is home to a large healthy herd of tundra caribou.
+There is an opportunity for a successful hunt to be added to the record-book of trophy’s.
+The outpost camps are generally located in different areas along the coast.
+These camps or day trips are accessible boat trip or atv trail near Chesterfield Inlet or various outpost of guides, tourism outfitters or tour operators.

-Enjoy the vast scenery of the beautiful tundra landscape, and experience the hospitality of the Inuit culture in our community.
-Caribou tags must be issued by the Conservation Officer for licensed Big game Guides, Tourism Outfitters or Tour operators in caribou Sport hunts.
-Big game hunting licenses must be obtained from the Conservation Officer, the Department of Environment.
-The Caribou Sport Hunts begins August 15th and ends on June 30th of every season.
+Enjoy the vast scenery of beautiful tundra landscape, or experience the hospitality of Inuit culture in our community.
+Caribou tags must be issued by the Conservation Officer for licence big game guides, tourism outfitters or tour operators for sport hunt.
+Sport hunting licence must be obtained from Conservation Officer, the Department of Environment, Government of Nunavut.
+Caribou sport hunt begin August 15, and ends June 30 of every season.

-It is important to plan your visit or before hike, adventure out on the land, and canoe or kayak; be aware of wildlife when venturing or trail out on the tundra.
-For more information about wildlife or marine mammals contact the Aqigiq Hunters & Trappers Organization Phone: 1-867-898-9063 E-mail: Aqigiq HTO or the Conservation Officer at the Department of Environment, Government of Nunavut office Phone: (867) 898-9130 E-mail: Conservation Officer
+It is important to plan your visit before hiking venture, canoe or kayak.
+Adventurers or visitors should be aware of wildlife or knowledge before trail outing or hiking.
+Information on wildlife or marine mammals contact Aqigiq Hunters & Trappers Organization phone: 1-867-898-9063 or Conservation Officer, the Department of Environment, Government of Nunavut phone: 1-867-898-9130